-It is with profound sadness that we announce the passing of Margaret Ann Sicard, our beautiful mother, grandmother, great-grandmother, and friend to all whose lives she touched, on January 1st, 2023.
+It is with profound sadness that we announce the passing of Margaret Ann Hinkle our beautiful mother, grandmother, great-grandmother, and friend to all whose lives she touched, on January 1st, 2023.
 She was aged 77.

 Born in Jersey City on December 23, 1945, to John M. Hinkle and Gertrude Penhale.
 She lived in Morris Township for most of her childhood with her parents, twin sister Elizabeth Oppel, and brother Thomas Hinkle.
 During her childhood, she and her sister enjoyed being a part of Girl Scout Troop 133 of Morris Township.
 Through Girl Scout’s they did many volunteer projects like making and sending dolls to children in Europe.

 When she turned 18 years old she moved to New York to begin her higher education to become an LPN.
 While living in New York she became friends with Jimena who introduced her to Bienvenido “Stormy” Guzman Baez who would become her husband.
 On June 5th, 1965 the two married in New York City where they resided until she finished her education at the Eastern School for Physicians Aides.